Crain-32/java-dolphin-memory-engine/README.md

-# Python Dolphin Memory Engine
+# Java Dolphin Memory Engine

 A Java Plugin designed to read and write the emulated memory of [the Dolphin emulator](https://github.com/dolphin-emu/dolphin) during runtime.